Media Kit – Matilda Gosling: Author, Social Scientist & Researcher

 -

-Matilda Gosling is a social scientist and independent researcher with a particular interest in social psychology.
+Matilda Gosling is an author, social scientist and researcher.
 She also researches issues affecting children and young people, including education and child development.
 She has over 20 years’ experience delivering research for a wide range of governments, charities, foundations and businesses: current and former clients include the International Labour Organization, the Government of Chile, the British Council, Save the Children, Pearson, the Mastercard Foundation and the Universities of Cambridge, York and Sheffield.

-Matilda researches across the social sciences, with a particular specialism in conducting research on sensitive topics and belief systems, as well as education, skills and child development.
+Matilda researches across the social sciences, with a particular specialism in social psychology, sensitive topics and belief systems, as well as education, skills and adolescent development.
 Her skills include research design and management, literature reviews, policy analysis, qualitative and quantitative research, evidence synthesis, monitoring and evaluation, and training/presenting.
 Matilda previously co-founded and ran an international social research consultancy for 12 years.
 She has overseen field research in more than 60 countries.

 Evidence-Based Parenting was her first book and was published on 25 January 2024 by Swift Press.
-Her second book, Teenagers: The Evidence Base, will be published on 30 January 2025, also by Swift Press.
+Her second book, Teenagers: The Evidence Base, was published on 30 January 2025, also by Swift Press.
+Her next book will be published in early 2027 with Head of Zeus (Bloomsbury).

 Matilda grew up on Osea Island in Essex.
 She has degrees from the University of Cambridge and the London School of Economics, and spent some time after university teaching English in Ecuador, Thailand and India.
 She is a Certified Member of the Market Research Society, a Member of the Social Research Association and a Fellow of the Royal Society of Arts.

 She lives in Brighton with her partner and two children.
-In her free time, she likes to read, cook, run, lift weights, paint and travel.
+In her free time, she plays oboe in a wind band, and likes to read, cook, run, lift weights, paint and travel.

 -